Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount

 My husband and I love a nice takeaway.
 It is a bit of a weakness really!
-We have resolved to have less takeaways this year.
+We have resolved to have fewer takeaways this year.
 So far we have cut the amount considerably.
 This is great for money saving and it is great for our waistline too.
 We have managed to save money on takeaways that we do buy.
 Anyway, I love making homemade pizzas.
 They are SO cheap, compared to takeaways.
 Also, they are easy and best of all they are a bit fun too!
 I’m sharing with you today my recipe to make pizza dough in the breadmaker.

 Ingredients for pizza dough in the breadmaker – this makes a great pizza dough for a pizza base: